Disgruntled/AWSpermissionChecker/readme.md

         compliance = "NON_COMPLIANT"
 ```

+What you can check in with this is only limited by your creativity.

 ## Exclusion Pattern

 This rule accepts 1 config rule parameter, ExceptionPattern, that will contain a pattern which if found in an IAM USER/ROLE will exclude them from compliance monitoring.

-This is useful for excluding admins, as we expect someone to have this entitlement.
+This is useful for excluding admins, as we expect someone to have a high level of access.

 ## Features of this version